buddytex/VANIS/README.md

 You don’t.
 Seriously, don’t.

 ## 📜 License
 Do whatever you want.
-It’s useless anyway.
+It’s useless anyway. yes

-@naveen @jithin